Brelage/Brelage/README.md

 # Hi there 👋, I'm Noah Brelage!

-I'm an engaged entry-level professional bridging the gap between social sciences and technology.
+I'm an engaged professional bridging the gap between social sciences and technology.
 I have a background in project management and consulting, complemented by practical skills in Python programming and data analytics.

-I'm passionate about applying data-driven approaches to real-world challenges, particularly in areas like sustainability and market analysis.
-I'm a quick, self-directed learner always looking to expand my technical toolkit.
+Also, I really enjoy working on projects focussed on sustainability.
+I enjoy finding ways of gathering and gaining insights from actually meaningful data as well as actually useful AI implementations.

 ---

+### 🌱 Currently

+*   Working as a **Founders Associate** at BuildLinX, a deep-tech start up with the goal to decarbonize the building sector through intelligent building management and automation.
+I'm bridging the gap between the business and the development team and developing projects for strategic positioning, market research, data analysis, and internal process opimization.
+*   Whenever I have time, I am developing and maintaining personal projects like **[Bazaar](https://github.com/Brelage/bazaar)** or **[Zeitgeist](https://github.com/Brelage/zeitgeist)**.

+---

 ### 🛠️ Skills & Technologies

-*   **Programming:** mainly Python (Data Analysis Libraries like Pandas, Plotly), some SQL and R as well
+*   **Programming:** mainly Python (data analysis, automation), some SQL and R as well
-*   **Web Scraping & Data:** Web Scraping, SQLAlchemy
 *   **DevOps & Cloud:** Docker, AWS
 *   **Languages:** German (Native), English (C2 - Proficient), Japanese (C1 - Fluent)
-*   **Other:** Project Management, Data Analysis, Sustainable Development
+*   **Other:** Project Management, Sustainable Development

 ---

-### 🌱 Currently

-*   Working as a **Project Assistant** at ECOS Consult, involved in market data research, analysis, and some Python development.
-*   Developing and maintaining personal projects like **Bazaar** (see below).
-*   Exploring further applications of data analytics and cloud technologies.

----

 ### ✨ Featured Project

-*   **[Bazaar](https://github.com/Brelage/Bazaar):** A web scraping project I built with Python to track prices and availability of supermarket products over time.
+*   **[Bazaar](https://github.com/Brelage/Bazaar):** A web scraping project to track prices and availability of supermarket products over time.
-    *   **Tech Stack:** Python, SQLAlchemy (Database Management), Pandas (Data Processing), Plotly (Visualization), AWS (Automation/Scalability), Docker (Containerization).
-    *   **Features:** Data collection, storage, analysis, and cloud deployment integration.
+    *   **Features:** automated data collection and storage in a highly normalized SQL-database, analysis of aggregate data, and cloud deployment integration.
+*   **[Zeitgeist](https://github.com/Brelage/zeitgeist):** A data collection project with two goals: a daily news briefing that focusses on the headlines and an archive of news articles for natural language processing.
+    *   **Features:** automated data collection in the format of a JSONL file, customizable generation of briefings, and natural language processing that finds trends in historical data.

 ---

 ### 🎓 Education Background

 *   **B.A.
-Social & Cultural Studies of Japan** - Heinrich-Heine-Universität Düsseldorf (Thesis on Circular Economy Practices)
+Socio-Cultural Japanese Studies** - Heinrich-Heine-Universität Düsseldorf (Thesis on Circular Economy Practices)
 *   **Exchange Year** - College of Arts & Sciences, University of Tokyo (Research on Climate Activism & Stakeholder Engagement)

 ---